Kaisaan/projects/README.md

 # Projects
 Place for me to add projects that I haven't fully committed to for whatever reason.
 If you are interested in helping me with any of these projects please [contact me](https://kaisaan.github.io/pages/contact)
-I apologize for the awful notes files.
+I apologize for the awful notes.

 # Ys Book I & II (PCE-CD) Relocalization
 **Info**: Not sure if "relocalization" is the right term but I want to edit the existing localization of the game to use the modern terms used in later *Ys* localizations and releases.
 Having Dogi be renamed as Colin is funny though